 As well as entertaining with song, Torch Singer is touching and amusing, the comedy enlivened by Lyda Roberti's presence.
 The Polish-born actress lends her broken English in the all too brief role of Dora.
 Roberti was to die tragically in 1938 of a heart attack at age thirty-one.

 As Michael, DM's role is not very developed but he has some good moments with Colbert.
-The final scenes of the film are especially poignant, when the two parents are brought back together because of their love for their beautiful child.
+The final scenes are especially poignant, when the two parents are brought back together because of their love for their beautiful child.
 It is interesting to see DM play the role of father and his gentleness with his daughter is sweet.
 This is the film where Claudette Colbert presented DM with a signed photo inscribed, "To David, from the other end of the comedy team, Claudette" after filming was completed.
 As he reported many years later, "When we tried to do a scene, we broke up laughing."